-- I. Patient care: The Night Float rotation will consist of a PGY4 or 5 residents who will have a designated shift, 5:30 pm to 6:30 am Sunday through Friday.
-Wednesday shift is from 7 pm to 6:30 am. - PGY-4-5: The patient care responsibilities for the PGY-4,5 residents rotating Night Float will be the same as those the senior (PGY-4,5) surgical residents on the General, Oncologic, Vascular, Pediatric, Plastic, and Trauma Surgery services.
-Please see each section for specifics.
-One exception for this rotation is that there will be no outpatient clinic requirement.
-Additionally, this rotation offers a unique opportunity for PGY4 and 5 residents to evaluate patients in the evening hours independently with specific emphasis on acute operative or post-operative issues.
-Residents are then expected to make an assessment and formulate a plan which will then be reviewed/executed either over the phone or in the case of invasive procedures/operations by means of direct supervision with the on call faculty for whichever service the patient in question is being managed.
+I. Patient care: This rotation offers a unique opportunity for the resident team to evaluate patients in the evening hours independently with specific emphasis on acute operative or post-operative issues.
+Though all care is supervised, this environment fosters an increased sense of autonomy.
+Residents are then expected to make an assessment and formulate a plan which will then be reviewed/executed either over the phone or in the case of invasive procedures/operations or trauma, by means of direct supervision with the on call faculty for whichever service the patient in question is being managed.